CheMixHub: Datasets and Benchmarks for Chemical Mixture Property Prediction: Dataset

 \item\textbf{Leave-molecules-out (LMO) splits}: The test sets are split from the dataset such that certain molecules will not appear in the training set.
 Studying new molecules is an important consideration when validating models to ensure the model is applicable in out of distribution molecular discovery settings.

 \item\textbf{Temperature splits}: As highlighted in Table \ref{chemixhub-summary}, multiple tasks in \textsc{CheMixHub} have a temperature dependency.
-It is also desirable for industry to be able to predict the properties of certain mixtures in different temperature ranges than the training one.
-We bin the temperature range in 5 categories based on the temperature distribution observed across the 11 tasks and use the bins as a 5-fold split.
+It is also desirable for industry to be able to predict the properties of certain mixtures in different temperature ranges than the training ones.
+We bin the temperature range into 5 categories based on the temperature distribution observed across the 11 tasks and use the bins as a 5-fold split.

 \end{itemize}